Traveling to the South Pacific

 Australia, New Zealand, and the island of New Guinea.

-New Zealand, Tuvalu, Tokelau, Samoa, Tonga, Kemadec Islands, Cook Islands, Society Islands, Austral Islands, Marquesas Islands, Tuamotu, Mangareva Islands, Easter Island
+New Zealand, Tuvalu, Tokelau, Samoa, Tonga, Kemadec Islands, Cook Islands, French Polynesia, Austral Islands, Marquesas Islands, Tuamotu, Mangareva Islands, Easter Island

 New Guinea, Bismarck Archipelago, Solomon Islands, Santa Cruz, Vanuatu, Fiji, New Caledonia